B.Sc. in Zoology. University of Texas at Austin (2002)

 Ph.D. in Biology.
 Stanford University (2014)

-Research focus: Megan is studying maximum performance in large vertebrates, specifically the kinematics of humpback whale breaching.
-Megan brings together elements of morphology, hydrodynamics, inertial and video sensor technology to quantify the mechanics and energetics of this iconic behavior.
+Research focus: Megan brings together elements of morphology, hydrodynamics, inertial and video sensor technology to quantify the mechanics and energetics of this iconic behavior.
 Megan is also interested in bio-inspired design, and applying engineering techniques to biological systems including computational fluid dynamics.
 Megan was awarded an NSF Postdoctoral Fellowship for Research In Collections to study the hydrodynamics of baleen filtration.

 B.Sc. in Pyschobiology.
 University of California – Los Angeles (2009)